 - 7 The WIPP property has been divided into functional areas.
-The Property Protection Area (PPA) - 8 is surrounded by a security barrier, which encompasses approximately 34 acres without the - 9 New Filter Building (NFB) and approximately 44 acres with the NFB and provides security and - protection for all major surface structures.
-The DOE Off Limits Area encloses the PPA, and is - approximately 1,454 acres.
-These areas define the DOE exclusion zone within which certain - items and material are prohibited.
-The final zone is marked by the WIPP Site Boundary (WIPP - Land Withdrawal Area), a 16-section Federal land area under the jurisdiction of the DOE.
+The Property Protection Area (PPA) - is surrounded by a security barrier, which encompasses approximately 34 acres without the - 9 New Filter Building (NFB) and approximately 44 acres with the NFB and provides security and - protection for all major surface structures.
+A second PPA consisting of a nominal 22 acres - surrounds Shaft #5.
+The DOE Off Limits Area encloses the PPA, and is approximately 1,454 - acres.
+These areas define the DOE exclusion zone within which certain items and material are - prohibited.
+The final zone is marked by the WIPP Site Boundary (WIPP Land Withdrawal Area), - a 16-section Federal land area under the jurisdiction of the DOE.

-14 A-4 Facility Type
+15 A-4 Facility Type